 HIV/AIDS (pulmonary and thoracic manifestations)

-Pulmonary manifestations of HIV/AIDS are a major contributor to morbidity and mortality related to the disease.
+Pulmonary and thoracic manifestations of HIV/AIDS are a major contributor to morbidity and mortality related to the disease.
 The differential in an HIV patient with a chest complaint is broad.
-Infectious causes are the most common, however, neoplasms, lymphoma and interstitial pneumonias also play a significant role.
+Infectious causes are the most common, however, neoplasms, lymphoma and interstitial pneumonia also play a significant role.

-A systematic approach that takes into account the imaging findings, the severity of immunosuppression (i.e. CD4 count) and clinical presentation should narrow the differential.
+A systematic approach that takes into account the imaging findings, the severity of immunosuppression (CD4 count as a surrogate marker) and the clinical presentation should narrow the differential.

 Some groups of HIV patients are predisposed to certain associated conditions.
 For example, lymphocytic interstitial pneumonitis is considerably more common in pediatric patients.
 Kaposi sarcoma is seen predominantly in the homosexual male population.